Guitar Technique – 60 Essential Scale Patterns

 Each of the patterns below is demonstrated over a G7 chord.

-Lastly, when working on jazz scale patterns, they sound best played down the scale at first.
+Lastly, when working jazz scale patterns, they sound best played down the scale in the beginning.

 So, each of the patterns below is presented with an ascending G7 arpeggio followed by the descending pattern.

-When you’re comfortable with any pattern, you can apply it in any direction to your jazz guitar soloing lines and phrases.
+When you’re comfortable with any pattern, apply it in any direction to your jazz guitar solos.

-So, you can add enclosures to any part of the bar, or over any chord or scale, but make sure to land on the target note at the end of each enclosure.
+So, you can add enclosures over any chord or scale, but make sure to land on the target note at the end of each enclosure.

-This’ll allow you to build tension and release into your jazz guitar solos, and avoid any lines sounding like mistakes.
+This allows you to build tension and release in your jazz guitar solos, and avoid any lines sounding like mistakes.